Lane Thomas Player Props: Nationals vs. Braves

 Braves Pitching Rankings (2022)

-- Strider starts for the first time this season for the Braves.
+- Shuster starts for the first time this season for the Braves.

-- The 24-year-old right-hander started and threw 2 1/3 innings when he last appeared Friday, Oct.
-14 against the Philadelphia Phillies.
+- The southpaw is pitching in his MLB debut.
+He's 24 years old.

 © 2023 Data Skrive.
 All rights reserved.